 At LCA, we are dedicated to inspiring student learning through engaging spiritual, academic, artistic, and athletic programs that enhance, energize, and empower each individual for a life of service and significance.
-LCA seeks to enroll students who embrace its Mission.
+LCA seeks to enroll students who embrace its mission.
 LCA admits students of any race, color, or ethnic origin to all the rights, privileges, programs, and activities.
-In addition, LCA does not discriminate on the basis of race, color, or ethnic origin in administration of its educational policies, financial assistance, educational programs, and athletic and extra-curricular activities
+In addition, LCA does not discriminate on the basis of race, color, or ethnic origin in administration of its educational policies, financial assistance, educational programs, and athletic and extracurricular activities.

 Enrollment of children in Legacy Christian Academy is a privilege, not a right.
-Parents must understand that continued enrollment and re-enrollment of their children is dependent on their support of the school, its staff, and its policies.
+Parents must understand that continued enrollment and re-enrollment of their child is dependent on their support of the school, its staff, and its policies as well as the child's attitude and behavior.